Do I need a visa?

 Can I be picked up from airport upon my arrival?

-You may pay £70.00 to £80.00 for an airport pick-up either in advance to the College or to the driver on same day.
-It is recommended to carry cash to pay the driver.
+You must pay £80.00 to £90.00 for an airport pick-up either in advance to the College or to the driver on same day.
+You must carry cash to pay the driver if you have not paid the College in advance.
 If you do not turn up after booking the airport pick-up or you opt for another mode of transportation after arriving at the airport then you will still be liable to pay airport pick-up charge.
 If the driver has to wait longer than the normal waiting hours because your flight is delayed or you take extra time with immigration checks, you will also be liable to pay for the waiting charge.
 Therefore, please call the mobile number given on the form if your flight is delayed or is cancelled to minimise extra cost.

 Do I need Private Medical Insurance?